intel/neural-compressor/examples/pytorch/ipex/image_recognition/imagenet/cpu/ptq/README.md

     * Saving model

     ```python
-      lpot_model.save("Path_to_save_configure_file")
+      nc_model.save("Path_to_save_configure_file")
     ```

-    Here, lpot_model is the result of LPOT tuning.
-It is LPOT.model class, so it has "save"     API.
+    Here, nc_model is the result of Neural Compressor tuning.
+It is neural_compressor.model class, so it has "save" API.

     * Run ipex model: